MobileNativeFoundation/Store/CONTRIBUTING.md

 Contributing to Store
 =======================

-The New York Times team welcomes contributions of all kinds, from simple bug reports through documentation, test cases, bugfixes, and features.
+The Dropbox team welcomes contributions of all kinds, from simple bug reports through documentation, test cases, bugfixes, and features.

 DOs and DON'Ts
 --------------
+* Do sign our CLA
 * DO follow our coding style (as described below)
 * DO give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.
 * DO include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.